 22- 8 Ajax Data Controls and Effects to Work with Tables

 I was wandering around the various projects associated with HTML tables and data management.
 To achieve the proper table of the user for their web projects.

 23- How to integrate Google Calendar on your website using AJAX

 One of the features I find interesting in Google calendar is the possibility to create shared calendars, but also the availability of your calendar as XML or ICAL whatever it’s a private or public one.
 As soon as we have XML of our calendar available I was wondering why not integrating Google calendar directly in the website.
 For example, a community that uses the service to manage their events, or to display your future trips in your blog.

 24- Autosuggest With AJAX

 For all beginners, Ajax (the easiest to implement only 8Kb) and all you need to do is change some settings.
 Check this post for more information.

 26- Ultra-lightweight Charts For AJAX

-applications, here’s a really simple example how you can use Flash and AJAX together seamlessly within your applications.
-Yes, i said Flash, not Flex.
-In this example I created an ultra-lightweight ActionScript-only charting project that can be used within AJAX applications.
+applications here’s a really simple example of how you can use Flash and AJAX together seamlessly within your applications.
+Yes, I said Flash, not Flex.
+In this example, I created an ultra-lightweight ActionScript-only charting project that can be used within AJAX applications.